vittoriom/CleanroomLogger/INTEGRATION.md

 2. Embed `CleanroomASL.xcodeproj` in your Xcode project
 3. Build `CleanroomASL.framework`
 4. Add `CleanroomASL.framework` to your application target
-5. Fix the way Xcode references the frameworks you added in Step 4
+5. Fix the way Xcode references the framework you added in Step 4

 #### Getting Started